dotnet/Nerdbank.GitVersioning/doc/nbgv-cli.md

 The `prepare-release` command supports this working model by taking care of creating the release branch and updating `version.json` on both branches.

-To prepare a release, run:
+To prepare a release, first ensure there is no uncommited changes in your repository then run:

 ```ps1
 nbgv prepare-release